sourmash-bio/sourmash/doc/sourmash-internals.md

 `gather` calculates a minimum metagenome cover as discussed in [Irber et al., 2022](https://www.biorxiv.org/content/10.1101/2022.01.11.475838v2).
 It is mostly intended for querying a database with a metagenome, although it can be used with genome queries, as well.
-It depends on overlap analyses and can only be used with FracMinHash sketches.
+This approach relies on overlaps between genomes and metagenomes and can only be used with FracMinHash sketches.

 `search` does a straight Jaccard similarity search on MinHash and FracMinHash sketches (or, with `--containment`, a containment search